Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
-Check out-of-range tuple indexing in `PlutoCompiler.visit_Subscript()` in order to throw a user-friendly error, instead of relying on the error thrown by the Pluthon codebase.
+Check for out-of-range tuple indexing in `PlutoCompiler.visit_Subscript()` to throw a user-friendly error, instead of relying on the error thrown by the Pluthon codebase.

 === Resolution
 #v(5pt)